GioLessie/starwars/README.md

 Additionally, it was used Angular Material to simplify the development of the local ui library

-# Installation and Hands On
+## Installation and Hands On

-1. Clone this repo using.
+1. Clone this repo.
 2. Run `npm i`.
 3. Run `ng build library` to build the local ui library.
 4. Run `ng serve` run the application .